stevenschmatz/STATS-250/GLOSSARY.md

 # Quantitative variable
 A variable which can be compared to other variables in the same category, where there are "greater than" or "less than" relationships.
 Can either be discrete or continuous. **Ex.** height, GPA, age.

+# Distribution
+The values a variable can take and how often it takes those values.